Karankapoor24/PySparkVerse_NB/README.md

 # PySparkVerse

-Welcome to the PySpark Cookbook repository!
+Welcome to the PySparkVerse repository!
 This repository contains a collection of PySpark code snippets and examples categorized by day for easy reference and learning.
 Whether you're new to PySpark or looking to deepen your understanding, you'll find a variety of topics covered here.

 <!-- ## Table of Contents
 - [Day 1](#day-1)